TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 6. Install fail2ban and configured it to protect SSH.
 (note) For a default Ubuntu server installation, automatic security updates are enabled so no action was taken regarding updates.

-The script will do the following for CentOS:
+The script will do the following for Red Hat and Red Hat based distro's:

 1. Ensure a non-root user is set up.
 2. Ensure non-root user also has sudo permission (script won't continue without it).